r1azmh/vrp-backend/README.md

 pip install pydantic==2.3.0
 ```
 2. Clone and Run
-* Choose the project directory: Open the Command Prompt and go to the desired location of your computer here you want to download the project.
+* Choose the project directory: Open the Command Prompt and go to the desired location of your computer where you want to download the project.
 ```shell
 cd C:\your-location
 ```